loelschlaeger/trackopt/README.md

 coverage](https://codecov.io/gh/loelschlaeger/trackopt/branch/main/graph/badge.svg)](https://app.codecov.io/gh/loelschlaeger/trackopt?branch=main)
 <!-- badges: end -->

-The `{trackopt}` package tracks parameter values, gradients, and Hessians at each iteration of numerical optimizers in `R`.
+The `{trackopt}` package tracks parameter value, gradient, and Hessian at each iteration of numerical optimizers in `R`.
 This can be useful for analyzing optimization progress, diagnosing issues, and studying convergence behavior.

 ## Installation